mediaopt/paypal-commercetools-connector/docs/PayPal.md

 The order id will be read from the payment object and the capture_id will be used from the transactions.

-Please provide a tracking_number, carrier and optionally a carrier_name_other.
+Please provide a tracking_number and patch variable, that lists all required update operations according to [PayPal format](https://developer.paypal.com/docs/api/orders/v2/#orders_trackers_patch).

 ***Endpoint:***